Want to make some extra money without leaving your home? Lucky for you, there are plenty of great online side jobs you can pick up.

 Since each industries’ outlook varies, it’s hard to make a universal prediction for all consulting jobs.
-However, the marketing consulting market is set to boom by $3.83 billion from 2022 to 2026, and management consulting is expected to see a 14% increase in job growth in 2022.
+However, the marketing consulting market is set to boom by $3.83 billion from 2022 to 2026.

 Start your own blog, and write about something you’re passionate about.
 Blogging is not a short-term income fix—it’s a long-term online side job.

 It’ll take months (and maybe years) to start bringing in consistent traffic.
 However, once you start seeing high numbers, you can begin sustainable monetizing.

 Here are a few ways you can make money blogging:

 More than 31 million bloggers in the US contribute to over 2.5 billion blog posts every year.
 That’s a lot of competition.
 However, over 75% of internet users read blogs every day, so there’s a large market for written content.